pandeysubash404/code-snippets/README.md

 - **Error Handling Case Snippets**: Code that handles unexpected or incorrect behavior gracefully.
 - **Logical Error Case Snippets**: Code that contains errors or crashes due to incorrect logic or runtime issues.
 - **Multifile Code Snippets**: Code that demonstrates the structure and usage of multi-file programs and i/o.
+- **Console Input Code Snippets**: Code that cover a wide variety of common input-related tasks.
+- **System Abuse Code Snippets**: Code that involve pushing the system to its limits in terms of CPU, memory, recursion, I/O, and other system resources.

 ### Structure